 Manage Microsoft VNC Viewer with Group Policy video transcript

-Hi, this is Jeremy Moskowitz, Group Policy MVP and Founder of PolicyPak Software.
+Hi, this is Jeremy Moskowitz, former Group Policy MVP and Founder of PolicyPak Software.
 In this video, we’re going to learn how to use PolicyPak to manage Real VNC Viewer.

 I’ve already got VNC Viewer installed on my computer, and I’m just a regular user here.
 As you can see, I’m logged on as a guy called “eastsalesuser4.”
 If we open up the application here from the Start Menu and click “Options” we see that we have various settings here to choose from.
 Now if I click the Advanced button here, I open up more tabs with additional configuration options.
 I have some key settings here on the “Inputs” tab and if I go to “Connection” I have some important settings if I need to enforce a proxy server.
 Let’s go over and see how we would manage these settings quickly using PolicyPak.
 I’ll go ahead and switch over to my Management Station computer.

 We’ll go ahead and right click over our “East Sales Users”, “Create a GPO” and we’re going to call it “Lockdown VNC Viewer.”
 So this GPO is now associated with the “East Sales Users.”
 I’ll right click over it.
 I’ll click “Edit…”.
 I’ll dive down under “User Configuration,” “PolicyPak/Applications/New/Application.”
 There it is, “PolicyPak for VNC Viewer” along with our other applications like “WinZip,” “Media Player,” “Firefox,” “Skype” and some other things.